 2. Effective delegation

-It’s essential that managers learn to delegate.
+It’s essential that managers learn to delegate for an effective construction management approach.
 They can’t do everything themselves because they’ll simply run out of time and some items will be left undone.
 Employees want to learn new skills, they need to feel trusted, they should take on new responsibilities, so effective delegation is important to the development of employees.
 But, often tasks aren’t delegated properly and aren’t followed up correctly.

 It shouldn’t be necessary to micromanage employees, but they should be checked on to ensure they have completed the task and they should be provided the skills to carry out the task.
 Delegation may sometimes take a little more time and effort at first, but once employees grasp what needs to be done the time spent will be well rewarded.